NotAShelf/blog.notashelf.dev/notes/2025-03-31-reject-flake-config.md

 There exists an `accept-flake-config` option that you can set as `nix.settings.accept-flake-config`.
-Keep this set to _false_, as automatically accepting those options—without the prompt above—is more insecure than you think.
+Keep this set to _false_, as automatically accepting those options---without the prompt above—is more insecure than you think.
 There are _many_ vulnerabilities that can come from blindly trusting a flake's `nixConfig`.